My Approach to Helping

 How Psychotherapy Can Help

 If people understood how effective psychotherapy truly is everyone would go!
 Psychotherapy effectiveness rates are on par with other mainstream medical interventions include those used for heart disease and stroke.
-We also compare favorably to medical approaches for mental health concerns.
+We also compare favorably to medical approaches for mental health symptoms.
 For example, most studies that have compared psychotherapy to antidepressant medication for depression have found psychotherapy to be at least as effective (and sometimes even superior) with fewer side effects and a lower chance of relapse once treatment is discontinued!
 These benefits are enhanced when the therapist measures outcomes and gets regular feedback from clients.
 If you are suffering and have been putting off getting therapy because you were unsure of whether or how it could help, make the call!
 The odds are that you will be very glad you did.

 What I Usually Need to Know to Help